 I’m doing something new this year that I’ve never done before and I’m excited by how much time it has already saved me!

-I simply created a Word document for each room that I will be decorating and listed all of the different areas that I want to decorate within the room, including the theme or colors that I want to go with.
+I simply created a Word document for each room in my home that I will be decorating and listed all of the different areas that I want to incorporate holiday decor within the room, including the theme or colors that I want to go with.

 Once I completed my plan for a room, I was able to make of list of any items that I needed to purchase to bring my vision to life.
 I even printed a few inspiration pics to help remind me of what I had in mind when I was putting my plan together.

 I know for a fact what a timesaver it has been because I’ve already decorated one room for Christmas as I have a magazine shoot coming up in a few weeks, so I start my holiday decorating even earlier than I normally do.
 My “planner” isn’t anything fancy at all, but is something that each one of you could easily do!

 By using this idea, I was able to go into my Christmas storage, pull out exactly what I needed and decorate the entire room in about half the time that it normally takes me!

 Now that you have a plan, take stock of the holiday decorations that you already own.
 Christmas decorations are kind of like rabbits – they multiply and it’s easy to forget about things that you already have.